As one of Europe’s sunniest capitals, Lisbon’s beauty strikes most first-time visitors.

 How much time should I spend in Lisbon?

 It depends.
 For many that come to Portugal, Lisbon is the only place they visit.
 But most people will want to see other parts of Portugal.
-If you’ve got about a week in Portugal, you may consider spending four days in Lisbon, including a day trip to the beautiful village of Sintra, and three days in Porto.
+If you’ve got about a week in Portugal, you may consider spending three days in Lisbon, including a day trip to the beautiful village of Sintra, two days in Porto, and the remaining time exploring a few places between Portugal’s two largest cities.

 If you’ve got more days, consider a non-urban destination.
 If you fancy the beach, choose the Algarve and the southwest Alentejo.
 If you prefer the countryside, then consider a visit to the Douro valley vineyards.